linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 4 Advanced Financial Analysis and Valuation/Week 4 Valuing Young and High‐Growth Companies.md

  ![500](f8d00cd96793189a6e192fdbb477e996.png)

-LTG definition: The long‐term growth rate represents an expected annual increase in [[Earnings Before Interest and Taxes (EBIT) Formula and Example|operating earnings]] over the company's next full [[Business Cycles- Introduction, Characteristics, and History|business cycle]].
+LTG definition: The long‐term growth rate represents an expected annual increase in [operating earnings](../../Financial%20Ratios/Earnings%20Before%20Interest%20and%20Taxes%20(EBIT)%20Formula%20and%20Example.md) over the company's next full [business cycle](../../../International%20Finance/Economic%20Stabilization%20Notes/Business%20Cycles-%20Introduction,%20Characteristics,%20and%20History.md).
 These forecasts refer to a period of between three and five years and are expressed as a percentage.
 Long‐term growth rate forecasts are received directly from contributing analysts; they are not calculated by Thomson Reuters Source: Capital IQ LTG of EPS; January 2024

 ## RECALL: LTG BIAS IN ANALYST FORECASTS